Digital-Creativity-Labs/CuttingRoom-v0.0/README.md

 # Cutting Room

-Cutting Room is a tool developed by [Digital Creativity Labs](https://digitalcreativity.ac.uk/) for Unity (2020.3.23f1+) which allows creators to build and deploy Object Based Media productions.
+Cutting Room is a plugin for [Unity](https://unity.com) developed by [Digital Creativity Labs](https://digitalcreativity.ac.uk/) which allows creators to build and deploy Object Based Media productions.

 ## Getting Started